 How can we improve patient safety in healthcare services?

-How can data from primary care services be used for research?
+How can data from clinical records be used for research?

 What tools and expertise do GPs need to diagnose cancer earlier?